CSRG-Group/dcs-notes.github.io/_CS132/part1.md

 Tada, now we can do subtraction by adding negative numbers in two’s complement form.
 Positive numbers in two’s complement are exactly the same as their binary form just that you have to include an extra bit (the MSB) that is 0.

 The only thing to know for addition and subtraction in two’s complement is to ignore any carry to bits that are beyond the precision of the 2 numbers.

+## Subtraction

+Two subtract two numbers, we convert the number to subtract into a negative value, either by flipping the sign bit, or inverting the bits and adding one, dependent on representation.
+Then we can just add as usual.

+This is intuitively clear, as $$a - b \equiv a + (-b)$$

 ## Fractional Numbers